 Respondents were asked to choose one sector as an "appealing" investment target and one as "unappealing" over a timeframe of about three months, and we calculated a diffusion index for each sector by subtracting the percentage of responses for "unappealing" from that for "appealing."
-Capital goods/other once again occupied the top slot for investor appeal this month, and its DI recorded a m-m rise of 3.7pt.
-The financials sector's DI rose by 4.6pt m-m, the largest rise of any sector.
-Consumer goods, which investors regarded as the least appealing sector for the fourth consecutive month, saw a 3.6pt m-m decline in its DI, the largest decline of any sector, with the DI falling to a record low of -26.4.
+Capital goods/other once again occupied the top slot for investor appeal this month, although its DI fell slightly, down 0.5pt m-m.
+The financials sector's DI increase of 2.8pt m-m was the largest rise of any sector, and marked a move into positive territory.
+The DI for the consumer goods sector fell 3.3pt m-m, the largest decline of all the sectors.

-(4) Fewer investors see yen weakening further against the dollar
+(4) Slightly more investors see yen weakening versus the dollar